 The Knoxville-Knox County General Plan states that the Knoxville pedestrian system should meet the needs of the average citizen, the elderly, and people with disabilities.
 Walking, where feasible, should be promoted as a viable transportation alternative to driving, especially in light of the non-attainment designation.
-The plan outlines goals for more non-motorized usage, noting that pedestrian facilities should be incorporated into all aspects of a functional design and:
+The plan outlines goals for more non-motorized usage in that pedestrian facilities should be incorporated into all aspects of a functional design and:

-- Road and highway design should encourage bicycling and walking to nearby amenities; - Neighborhoods should be pedestrian-oriented, containing sidewalks and walking trails; - Traditional neighborhoods should have sidewalk connections to schools and village centers; - Streets should be interconnected and have fewer cul-desacs; - New subdivisions should be designed to accomodate future developments by providing pedestrian connections as well as street connections.
+- Road and highway design should encourage bicycling and walking to nearby amenities; - Neighborhoods should be pedestrianoriented, containing sidewalks and walking trails; - Traditional neighborhoods should have sidewalk connections to schools and village centers; - Streets should be interconnected and have fewer cul-de-sacs; and, - New subdivisions should be designed taking into account future developments by providing pedestrian connections as well as street connections.